ycechungAI/SUP_CM/README.md

 ## Prerequisites

-- Python 3.5+
+- Python 3.8+
     - Tips for windows install python from Microsoft Store or dont forget to include it in your path
     - For Mac use homebrew
-- An OpenAI API key
+- An OpenAI / OpenRouter API key
 - Git

 ## Installation